 Dry eye and the need for tears has been recognized by healers since Ancient Egyptian times.
 Traditionally, doctors have battled the condition with dry eye treatments such as drops, warm compresses, even tiny punctal plugs that fit in the drainage structures of the eyelid to keep lubricating fluids on the surface longer.
-(You’ll find information on Horizon Eye Care’s Dry Eye Center page.)
+(You’ll find information on Horizon Eye Care’s Dry Eye page.)

 Yet new, noninvasive technologies may allow eye care providers to diagnose and treat dry eye more efficiently.
 Horizon is proud to offer cutting-edge instruments like the LipiScan and LipiFlow to their patients.